Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 A nearby… hut?
 A big stone hut.
 It got his attention by having plenty of handholds and interesting bits a man could grab.
 There were square baked red stones on the outside: "bricks," he vaguely remembered.
 They were nicely rough and grippy, but his fingers were much too big to fit between the little gaps where the hard white mud had joined them.

-No matter, he had a *strong* grip and could break through if he had to...but if he used all four hands carefully, he could probably avoid doing that.
+No matter, he had a *strong* grip and could break through if he had to... but if he used all four hands carefully, he could probably avoid doing that.
 Mostly.

 Well, that and the gravity was lighter here.
 Maybe if he jumped—